Skip to footer content

 Always validate file paths to prevent directory traversal attacks.
 Ensure users can only access authorized PDF files and consider implementing access control checks before serving documents.
 Use sanitization features to remove potentially malicious JavaScript from uploaded PDFs.

 For sensitive documents, implement password protection and permission restrictions.
 Consider using digital signatures to ensure document authenticity and revision history for audit trails.
+The OWASP path traversal guide is a useful reference for securing file-serving endpoints.

-How does the watermarked PDF appear to users?
+How Does the Watermarked PDF Appear to Users?

 Browser displaying a PDF document about PDF format basics with a pink 'CONFIDENTIAL' watermark at the bottom, viewed through a web-based PDF viewer interface.

 This flexibility means your PDF viewer can handle both dynamically generated content and existing PDF documents stored in your wwwroot folder or database.
-The component seamlessly integrates with your ASP.NET Core architecture.
-For more advanced scenarios, refer to the IronPDF API reference.## How Can You Add Advanced PDF Viewer Features?
+The component integrates directly with your ASP.NET Core architecture.
+For more advanced scenarios, refer to the IronPDF API reference.

 public IActionResult CreateFormPdf()